What do we mean by Banff?

 Tip for skiers

 We brought all the luggage including our skis in our own car to the airport and used the service Park’n Fly, i.e. we paid for one-week parking.
-For seven days it is not very expensive.
+For seven days it was not very expensive (in 2017).
 It is great if you have a solid ski case for traveling.
 We only have a simple ski travel bag and ski straps.
-As per Air Canada, the solid case is not required.
+As per Air Canada, the solid case was not required.
 They asked though to tie well the skis.
-A couple of 50-cent utility straps and our skis were ready to travel.
+A couple of utility straps and our skis were ready to travel.
 Keep in mind your ski bag is one piece of luggage.

 To cut a long story short, let’s say in the very beginning what was the most memorable in our winter trip to Banff.